-Starch appears to be useful adjuncts to standard ORS in the treatment of cholera/ diarrhea in children.
-It promotes fluid and electrolyte absorption and may add additional energy without increasing the osmotic load and also shortening the recovery period from diarrheal disease.
-A typical examples of starch used for this purpose is rice starch.
+Starch appears to be useful adjuncts to standard ORS in the treatment of cholera/ diarrhoea in children.
+It promotes fluid and electrolyte absorption and may add additional energy without increasing the osmotic load and also shorten the recovery period from diarrheal disease.
+A typical example of starch used for this purpose is rice starch.
 Others include modified tapioca starch and plantain starch.

 12. Starch in artificial red cells

-Starch particularly, potato starch has been used to produce artificial red blood cells with good oxygen carrying capacity.
-It was prepared by encapsulating hemoglobin (Hb) with long chain fatty acid grafted potato starch by self-assembly.
+Starch particularly, potato starch has been used to produce artificial red blood cells with good oxygen-carrying capacity.
+It was prepared by encapsulating haemoglobin (Hb) with long-chain fatty acid grafted potato starch by self-assembly.

 References for the article pharmaceutical applications of native starch

 - Canadian Paediatric Society (2004).
 Treatment of diarrheal disease.
 Paediatr Child Health, 8(7), 455–458.